pudly/schmopera-hugo/content/articles/rigoletto.md

 </figure>

 In this light, the Duke of Mantua (tenor [Arturo Chacón-Cruz](/scene/people/arturo-chacon-cruz/)) was metamorphosed into Il Duce, as we Latin scholars chuckle to ourselves about shared etymologies and bilingual puns.
-Chacón-Cruz was as fleet-footed as he was vocally nimble, and he invested his attentions wisely towards elucidating the Duke's motivations - motivations which are as much about putting on an impregnable show of bravado for his sycophantic courtiers to maintain the illusion of his cult of personality, as about gratifying his own vapid desires, all while deluding himself that his latest infatuation will actually last this time.
+Chacón-Cruz is as fleet-footed as he is vocally nimble, and he invested his attentions wisely towards elucidating the Duke's motivations - motivations which are as much about putting on an impregnable show of bravado for his sycophantic courtiers to maintain the illusion of his cult of personality, as about gratifying his own vapid desires, all while deluding himself that his latest infatuation will actually last this time.
 “This is something new.”

+> As Mayes interprets him, the jester is very fidgety, his routines a compulsive series of tics that he feels compelled to practice even when nobody else is around.

 And the objects of his attention, the jaded yet eager-to-please Countess of Ceprano (Dorothy Gal) among them, know well that not playing along with such games is fatal.